 Bigfire — now open — This new rustic-themed restaurant serves up bison burgers, coffee-and-cocoa-rubbed steak and smoked salads, inspired by an open-fire cooking style.
 The decor includes a suspended canoe and twinkling lights and lanterns to top off the outdoorsy ambience.

-Endless Summer Resort — now open — Endless Summer Resort encompasses Universal's first ever on-property value hotels.
+Endless Summer Resort — now open — Endless Summer Resort encompasses Universal's first-ever, on-property value hotels.
 The Endless Summer Resort — Surfside Inn and Suites and Dockside Inn and Suites — offers guests the same perks as Universal's existing hotels, complete with a beach and surf theme.
-Surfside Inn and Suites is now open, with prices as low as $114 per night, with Dockside Inn and Suites expected to open in March 2020.
+Surfside Inn and Suites is now open, with prices as low as $114 a night, with Dockside Inn and Suites expected to open March 17, 2020.
 Best of all, more than half of the rooms at both hotels are family suites!

 What's Coming to Disney World and Universal Orlando in 2020 and Beyond